-- 1. whether they have been the subject of any investigation that resulted in an adverse finding by the Law Society, the Solicitors Disciplinary Tribunal or any other recognised body; - 2. whether they have been convicted of, or charged with but not yet tried for, any criminal offence involving fraud or dishonesty; - 3. whether they have previously been, or currently are, the subject of a petition for bankruptcy or any judgment or decrees that remain unsatisfied, in whole or in part; - 4. whether they have been refused a practising certificate, or granted a restricted practising certificate subject to specified conditions, by the Law Society; or - 5. whether they have been the subject of a finding of misconduct by the Solicitors Disciplinary Tribunal.
+- 1. whether they have been the subject of any investigation that resulted in an adverse finding by the Law Society, the Solicitors Disciplinary Tribunal or any other recognised body; - 2. whether they have been convicted of, or charged with but not yet tried for, any criminal offence involving fraud or dishonesty; - 3. whether they have previously been, or currently are, the subject of a petition for bankruptcy or any judgment or decrees that remain unsatisfied, in whole or in part;

+- 4. whether they have been refused a practising certificate, or granted a restricted practising certificate subject to specified conditions, by the Law Society; - 5. whether they have been the subject of a finding of misconduct by the Solicitors Disciplinary Tribunal; or - 6. whether they have been a partner, principal or consultant in a firm that is now in the Run-off Fund.